ikuznalex/doc-to-md-macros/README.md

  - Hit Alt + F8 (or choose View->Macros)
  - Run the macros _DocToMarkdown_
  - The result of conversion you should see right inside the word document
+ - Copy-Paste the content of the file to .md document

  ### Supported elements (will be converted to markdown)
   - Heading Styles from 1 to 5